awsdocs/amazon-elasticache-docs/doc_source/redis/nodes-connecting.md

 **Note**
 For instructions on how to connect to an Amazon EC2 instance, see the [Amazon EC2 Getting Started Guide](https://docs.aws.amazon.com/AWSEC2/latest/GettingStartedGuide/)\.

-1. Before you can build *redis\-cli*, you will need to download and install the GNU Compiler Collection \(*gcc*\)\.
-At the command prompt of your EC2 instance, type the following command and type *y* at the confirmation prompt\.
+1. To build `redis-cli`, download and install the GNU Compiler Collection \(`gcc`\)\.
+At the command prompt of your EC2 instance, enter the following command and enter `y` at the confirmation prompt\.

    ```
    sudo yum install gcc